bsc-s2/pykit/jobscheduler/README.md

     is mandatory.

-    -   `dump_status`: a callback function used to save job status to persistence media, so after restart, the status can be reloaded.
+    -   `dump_status`: a callback function used to save job status to persistent media, so after restart, the status can be reloaded.
         The only argument is the job status, which is a dict.

-    -   `reload_status`: a callback function used to reload job status from persistence media.
+    -   `reload_status`: a callback function used to reload job status from persistent media.
 No argument.

     -   `filter_job`: a callback function used to check whether a job need to run on this machine.
 Return `True` if need to run, or